11th International Botanical Congress

 On August 23, 1969, the US Post Office issued a set of four stamps for the 11th International Botanical Congress (IBC).

 They were the first US stamps that honored flora from each of the four corners of the United States.
 They were also the first to include Latin names.

 Prior to the creation of the IBC, local botanical groups held meetings in their own areas to discuss the natural sciences.
 Over time, these groups grew large and many called for a large international organization.

 The first meeting of the IBC was held in 1864, in Brussels, Belgium.
 The meeting’s time and place were selected to coincide with an international horticultural exhibit there.
 The conference was held annually for several years.
 At many of these meetings, several members requested that they standardize botanical nomenclature (scientific naming of the plants).
 While there was some discussion on the topic, the official rules weren’t set for several years.

-Named for Benjamin Franklin, the Franklinia tree was discovered by botanists John and William Bartram.
-(U.S. #3314 commemorates these men) The plant was only found in a three-acre spot along Georgia’s Altamaha River.
+The fourth stamp pictures the franklinia.
+Named for Benjamin Franklin, this tree was discovered by botanists John and William Bartram, who are honored on US #3314.
+The plant was only found in a three-acre spot along Georgia’s Altamaha River.
 It became extinct in the wild in the early 1800s.
 The cultivated specimens in existence today are all descended from seeds collected by the Bartrams.

 Several nations have issued stamps when they hosted the IBC.
 See a couple below: